Jim Gannon: Peterborough United

 On 2 February 2010 Gannon was appointed manager of Peterborough United, following the sacking of Mark Cooper.
 The "Posh" lay bottom of the Championship, nine points adrift of safety.
-He aimed to restore 'pride' in the club, and offered a fresh start to unsettled players.
+He aimed to restore "pride" in the club, and offered a fresh start to unsettled players.
 He won his first game in charge, leading The Posh to a 1–0 victory over Queens Park Rangers on 6 February.
-His contract due to expire in the summer, the club were keen to tie him down to a longer deal.
+His contract was due to expire in the summer and the club were keen to tie him down to a longer deal.
 There soon came confusion over the exact role of the manager and others at the club in terms of recruiting new players.

 He utilised unique tactical formations, which earned him comparisons to Martin O'Neill.
 He was particularly experimental with the front line, and was willing to use the loan market to bring in fresh talent.
 On 24 March, it was announced Gannon would leave Peterborough at the end of the season.
-Unable to avoid relegation despite a vast upturn in results, he announced that family commitments made him unwilling to stay for longer.
+Unable to avoid relegation despite a vast upturn in results, he announced that family commitments made him unwilling to stay longer.
 Gannon had been satisfied with the board's contract offer, but his family still resided in Stockport.
-He was replaced by Gary Johnson on 6 April, following Gannon's own recommendation of Johnson.
-Though Gannon insisted that this was not ultimately his decision, but instead was down to the board.
+He was replaced by Gary Johnson on 6 April, following Gannon's recommendation of Johnson, though Gannon insisted that this was not ultimately his decision but instead was down to the board.
 Striker Liam Dickinson was sad to see him go, and told the media that Gannon would have little trouble finding a new management post.

 Port Vale

 In January 2011, Gannon was one of three candidates reported to have impressed in interviews for the vacant Port Vale job, making him one of the favourites for the position.
 However, Paul Simpson's dismissal at Stockport County led to hopes of a return to the club for some County fans.
 Therefore, he was installed as the bookies favourite to become the next Port Vale manager, and also the bookie's favourite for the Stockport job.
 Gannon was confirmed as the manager of Port Vale on 6 January 2011, succeeding Micky Adams at the helm of the promotion chasing club, signing a contract that lasted until summer 2012.
-Saying that finishing outside of the top seven would be a failure, the Cheshire-based manager's first task after 'burying the hatchet' with Gareth Owen was to look for a new striker.
+Saying that finishing outside of the top seven would be a "failure", Gannon's first task after "burying the hatchet" with Gareth Owen was to look for a new striker.
 Two weeks into his reign club captain Tommy Fraser left the club by mutual consent, as signs of what would be an unhappy relationship between club and manager quickly came to the surface.
 Gannon then brought in Romaine Sawyers and Kayleden Brown on loan from West Bromwich Albion, Jay O'Shea on loan from Birmingham City, Exodus Geohaghon on loan from Peterborough United, and striker Tom Pope on loan from Rotherham United.